Brazil's Bolsonaro says recent comments by Petrobras CEO will have consequences | Headlines

-Petrobras declined to comment on Thursday evening.
-During the broadcast, Bolsonaro also said he would eliminate federal taxes on diesel for two months starting on March 1, with the goal of permanently eliminating the tax.
+But investors have been jittery about possible political interference since the oil producer confirmed Petrobras would allow domestic prices to differ from international prices for longer periods of time than previously disclosed.
+Reuters reported on Feb.
+5 that Petrobras is calculating the international price parity of the fuels it sells over a period of one year.
+It was the first time the period used internally by Petrobras to close the books on price fluctuations has been made public since 2019, when the calculation was done monthly.

+Analysts at UBS calculated in a note to clients that the hike announced by the company on Thursday morning represented a 10% increase in gasoline prices and a 15% increase in diesel.
 Political interference with Petrobras' fuel pricing policy has long been a concern for the market.
 In 2018, Petrobras' then-chief executive resigned when Brasilia stepped in to artificially lower fuel prices in response to a crippling nationwide truckers' strike.
-Earlier on Thursday, Petrobras announced the highest fuel price increase since it modified its pricing policy.
-Analysts at UBS calculated in a note to clients that the hike represented a 10% increase in gasoline prices and a 15% increase in diesel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)